• Skip to primary navigation

 If you’re not a fan of frying like me, you can absolutely make a version of these pies that’s baked, like this recipe!
 I use puff pastry; they’re not as crunchy as deep fried hand pies but are still wonderfully crispy, buttery and delicious.

-How to store baked pies
+How do I to store baked pies?

 You can keep baked peach mango hand pies in an airtight container on your counter.
 It should keep for up to 3 days.
 To keep them for longer, you can freeze the pocket pies.
 See below.